About Dance River Productions

 Scholars and activists have lent valuable perspective to topics that bridge past and present.
 Professors of History Beverly Bond, Charles McKinney, Clyde Ellis, Anthony Siracusa, Derek Frisby, John Cimprich and Tim Huebner; Professors of Rhetoric and Religious Studies Andre Johnson and Luther Ivory; Professor of Ethnomusicology Melvin Butler; Jazz Pianist and Professor of Music Ellis Marsalis; and community activist Callie Herd have challenged us to think broadly and critically.

 Stepping: Beyond the Line was a feature-length documentary, co-produced by Joann Self-Selvidge, with Eric Brice Swartz as DP and Trevor Campbell on Second Camera.
-“Stepping” explored the creative world of Black Greek Letter Organizations (BGLO’s) and the percussive dance they invented.
-Special thanks to Marcus Williams and Trey Easter of Alpha Phi Alpha Fraternity for inspiration and making it happen.
-“Stepping” earned the Hometowner Documentary Award at the 2011 Indie Memphis Film Festival.
+"Stepping" explored the creative world of Black Greek Letter Organizations (BGLO's) and the percussive dance they invented.
+Special thanks to Marcus Williams and Trey Easter for inspiration and making it happen.
+"Stepping" earned the Hometowner Documentary Award at the 2011 Indie Memphis Film Festival.

-We Sing was a collaboration with Native American people in western Montana.
+We Sing was a collaboration with Indigenous people in western Montana.
 Salish elders Johnny Arlee, Felicite Sapiel McDonald, Stephen Smallsalmon, Clara Charlo, and Violet Trahan shared their knowledge and experience about singing at the drum, dancing at the Arlee Celebration, and growing up Salish in the twentieth century.
-Blackfeet elders Kenny Eaglespeaker, Marie Gussman, Rick and Elsie Ground, and Kevin KickingWoman shared the history and culture of the Amskapi Pikuni, as well as personal stories about family and community.
+Blackfeet elders Kenny Eaglespeaker, Marie Gussman, Rick and Elsie Ground, and Ervin Kick (Kevin KickingWoman) shared the history and culture of the Amskapi Piikani, as well as personal stories about family and community.
 Spirit Horse Drum, an intertribal group in Idaho Falls hosted by Jack and Rose Barton opened our eyes to urban Indian life in the twenty-first century.
-Jack and Rose welcomed us into their home to film their drum practices with Art Jensen, Sally Fitzgerald, Kim Seaman, Vincent Joe, and Ramon Barton.
+Jack and Rose welcomed us into their home to film their drum practices with Art Jensen, Thelma Whiteman (Sally Fitzgerald), Kim Seaman, Vincent Joe, and Ramon Barton.
 Their generosity gave wings to this film.
 Historian Clyde Ellis provided invaluable advice, expertise, and encouragement.
 We Sing was broadcast on Montana PBS August 31, 2017 at 7:30pm; and remains under contract for PBS broadcast until 2023.